Kukiezi/cli-pilot/README.md

 # CLI-Pilot

-CLI-Pilot is a Rust-based personal CLI assistant that uses OpenAI's GPT-3 to generate CLI commands based on user prompts.
+CLI-Pilot is a Rust-based personal CLI assistant that uses OpenAI's GPT to generate CLI commands based on user prompts.
 It can also explain the generated command in plain English.

 ## Installation